Water supply and sanitation in the Philippines: Asian Development Bank

-German Corporation for International Cooperation (GIZ)
+German Corporation for International Cooperation

 The German Corporation for International Cooperation (GTZ, now GIZ) supported the sector through the rural water supply and sanitation program, designed to improve the living conditions of the poor in selected rural areas of the country.
 The program sought to overcome the institutional confusion and to strengthen governmental organizations at the national, provincial, and municipal levels.
 Its main partner was the Department of the Interior and Local Government (DILG).
 In addition, the decentralization plan of the National Water Resources Board was supported.
 The program, which ran from 2006 to 2009, helped to introduce low-cost options for sanitation, such as urine-diverting dry toilets, and the first Philippine constructed wetland, treating wastewater from about 700 households in Bayawan.

 World Bank

 The World Bank supports the Philippine water supply and sanitation sector through various projects, often in collaboration with the government and the Land Bank of the Philippines.